-We had capital expenditures of RMB79.6 million, RMB29.2 million and RMB35.4 million (US\$5.7 million) in 2012, 2013 and 2014, respectively.
-The capital expenditures in 2012 were mainly attributable to leasehold improvements for our new offices, as well as additional servers and network equipments.
-The capital expenditures in 2013 were mainly attributable to purchasing additional servers and network equipments.
-The capital expenditures in 2014 were mainly attributable to purchase of servers and network equipments.
-We expect capital expenditures to increase by approximately RMB27.8 million in 2015.
-We plan to fund our capital expenditures in 2015 with cash flows from our operations and cash and cash equivalents.
+We had capital expenditures of RMB29.2 million, RMB35.4 million and RMB43.5 million (US\$6.7 million) in 2013, 2014 and 2015, respectively.
+The capital expenditures were mainly attributable to purchasing servers and network equipment.
+We expect capital expenditures to decrease by approximately RMB6.8 million in 2016.
+We plan to fund our capital expenditures in 2016 with cash flows from our operations and cash and cash equivalents.